 These allow children to explore the properties and effects obtained from a wide range of materials.
 We aim to develop children's awareness and appreciation of colour, form and structure and to develop their skills in a variety of media.
-Activities include drawing, painting, collage, exploration of materials, and help to develop self-expression, creativity and imagination.
+Activities range through drawing, painting, collage, exploration of materials, and help to develop self-expression, creativity and imagination.
 The children will work individually, in groups and as a whole class.
 They will work in 2 & 3 dimensions, on a variety of projects.
 With teacher support they will be encouraged to evaluate their own work and that of others.
 Children will also learn about the history of art and the work of renowned artists.
-They are taught how to understand and appreciate art in a variety of styles and from a variety of cultures and encouraged to experiment with different techniques for themselves.
+They will be taught how to understand and appreciate art in a variety of styles and from a variety of cultures.
+They will be encouraged to experiment with these different techniques for themselves.